1950 Pacific typhoon season: Tropical Storm 02W

 This storm impacted Taiwan as a tropical storm.

 Typhoon Elsie

 Elsie was a Category 1 typhoon that remained out to sea at its lifetime.
 It formed on June 22, peaking as a Category 1 with winds up to 140km/h (85 mph) and with a pressure of 981 mbar and dissipated on June 24.

 CMA Severe Tropical Storm Six

 The storm struck Japan as a tropical storm.
 It was only recorded by CMA.

-Typhoon Flossie
+Tropical Storm Flossie

 Flossie hit Japan as a tropical storm.

 Typhoon Grace

 Typhoon Grace impacted Korea and Japan.

 Tropical Storm Helene

 It formed on July 24th, then stalled near Japan.
 Then raced towards China, Then dissipated on August 1st.
 Overall, Tropical Storm Helene caused 2 deaths.